RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 # Welcome to ResetHacker Community

+What is RESETHACKER ?

-An India crowdsourcing community of action for Cybersecurity, IT professionals, engineers, and anyone who think hacking as career.
+An India crowdsourcing community of action for Cybersecurity, IT professionals, engineers, and anyone who **think hacking as career**.

 Where Hackers think what is next for a career ?